zongyz/react-sortablejs/README.md

     };

     componentDidUpdate() {
-        // Note: sortableInstance object is null for the initial render const { sortableInstance } = this.props;
+        // Note: The sortableInstance is null for the initial render const { sortableInstance } = this.props;

-        // See supported instance methods at https://github.com/RubaXa/Sortable#method console.log(sortableInstance.toArray());
+        // You can see all the methods at https://github.com/RubaXa/Sortable#method console.log(sortableInstance.toArray());
     }
     handleStart(evt) { // Dragging started